andrewsolis/aframe-lecture/content.md

 <!-- NOTES -->
 - App stores and corporations control distribution: can take down or block content
 - Downloads / installs are a barrier to consumption: small business pages
-- Closed ecosystem: proprietary engines, steep learning curves, siloed experiences, fragmentation
+- Closed ecosystem: proprietary engines, steep learning curves, isolated experiences, fragmentation
 - We want VR to be successful, so we want a platform without these points of friction.
-The answer is WebVR...

 ------